Ria424/developers-animatesdk-docs/Document_object/Document150.md

 #### Description

-Method; if the selection contains at least one path with at least one Bézier point selected, moves all selected Bézier points on all selected paths by the specified amount.
+Method; If the selection contains at least one path with at least one Bézier point selected, moves all selected Bézier points on all selected paths by the specified amount.

 #### Example